vgurianov/uml-sp/docs/case_studies/newton/newton.md

 Figure 2.
 The class diagram<br/>

 #### Description of a computational semantics
-All objects of class have parallel threads.
+All objects of *Component* class have concurrent threads.

 #### Description of an application domain semantics
 We shall give definition of concepts to the ontology.
 The architecture of the model defines the *pattern Composite*, which defines the hierarchy of nested mechanical subsystems.
 Unlike the classic pattern, aggregation materializes through a linked list with ListItem elements.